List of Monster High characters: Jane Boolittle

-Jane Boolittle (voiced by Stephanie Sheh) is the daughter of the mad scientist Doctor Boolittle.
+Jane Boolittle (voiced by Stephanie Sheh) is the daughter of mad scientist Doctor Boolittle.
 She grew up talking mainly to animals and attends Monster High so she can interact more with monster teens like herself.
-She has black and red streaked hair, although her website profile shows a mix of purple and pink hair, blue eyes, and light purple skin.
-Her clothes are what she calls "jungle chic": faux fur, animal prints, and feathers.
-She carries a doctor-inspired purse and a walking stick.
+She has black and red streaked hair, although her website profile depicts her with purple and pink hair.
 She has a light blue pet voodoo sloth named Needles who doubles as a backpack accessory for her doll.
 Her doll was revealed at the 2013 San Diego Comic-Con, and her first appearance in the web series was in the two-part episode "Boolittle".

 Jinafire Long

 Jinafire Long (voiced by Stephanie Sheh in most projects, Anna Cathcart in the 2022 TV series) is the daughter of a Chinese dragon.
 She has black hair with green streaks, yellow eyes and skin, and a thin yellow dragon tail.
-Her clothes include a graphic shirt with electric print and shiny red pants, both of which have black-and-gold trim.
-She wears red lantern earrings, and jade colored shoes of which the heels are carved with lions.
-She also carries a school bag in the shape of a Chinese fan.
-She has appeared in multiple Monster High doll lines, including Scaris: City of Frights, Freak du Chic, Ghouls Getaway, New Scare-mester and Gloom & Bloom Jinafire was inspired by Monster High toy designer Rebecca Shipman's travels throughout Asia, as indicated at their panel in the 2012 San Diego Comic-Con.
+She has appeared in multiple Monster High doll lines, including Scaris: City of Frights, Freak du Chic, Ghouls Getaway, New Scare-mester and Gloom & Bloom.
+Jinafire was inspired by Monster High toy designer Rebecca Shipman's travels throughout Asia,.

 In the 2022 reboot, Jinafire grew up in America.
 She is first seen vacationing at the Scare-adise Resort with her parents, who were visiting from Fanghai.

 Kala Mer'ri

 Kala Mer'ri (voiced by Lyndsy Kail) is an Icelandic sea monster ghoul introduced in the 2016 film special.
 Great Scarrier Reef.
-She has purple and red hair, blue eyes and pink skin, but most notably she has four arms and tentacles for legs.
+She has purple and red hair, pink skin, four arms, and tentacled legs.
 Her doll glows in the dark with bioluminescent effects.
 She prefers to keep her heritage a secret.

 Kiyomi Haunterly

 Kiyomi Haunterly (voiced by Joy Lerner) is a character who debuts in the 2015 film special "Haunted".
 Kiyomi is the purple-haired daughter of the Noppera-bō (Faceless Ghost).
-Although Kiyomi has no face, but is able to project a likeness of eyes and a nose to appear more human, and she also has lips and a mouth.
+Kiyomi normally has no face, but is able to project the likeness of a face.